MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-EdgeSubscription.md

 ```

 ## DESCRIPTION
-!!!
-Exchange Server 2010

-The Remove-EdgeSubscription cmdlet removes Edge Subscription.
-After you remove Edge Subscription, synchronization of information from Active Directory to the Active Directory Lightweight Directory Services (AD LDS) instance stops.
-All the accounts stored in AD LDS are removed, and the Edge Transport server is removed from the source server list of any Send connector.

-You need to be assigned permissions before you can run this cmdlet.
-Although all parameters for this cmdlet are listed in this topic, you may not have access to some parameters if they're not included in the permissions assigned to you.
-To see what permissions you need, see the "EdgeSync" entry in the Transport Permissions topic.

-!!!
-Exchange Server 2013

-When you remove an Edge Subscription, the following changes are made:

-- Synchronization of information from Active Directory to the Active Directory Lightweight Directory Services (AD LDS) instance stops.

-- All the accounts stored in AD LDS are removed.

-- The Edge Transport server is removed from the list of source servers for any Send connector.

-- If the Edge Transport server is the only source server for any Send connector, the Send connector is removed.

-You need to be assigned permissions before you can run this cmdlet.
-Although all parameters for this cmdlet are listed in this topic, you may not have access to some parameters if they're not included in the permissions assigned to you.
-To see what permissions you need, see the "EdgeSync" entry in the Mail flow permissions topic.

-!!!
-Exchange Server 2016

 When you remove an Edge Subscription, the following changes are made:

 - Synchronization of information from Active Directory to the Active Directory Lightweight Directory Services (AD LDS) instance stops.